UW-HRC/uw-hrc.github.io/officers/responsibilities.md

 In addition to their officer duties, all club officers also serve as run leaders.

 ### President
-- Control the affairs of the organization on behalf of the members and organize and preside over officer meetings;
+- Control the affairs of the organization on behalf of the members and organize and preside over club meetings;
-- Create meeting agendas and facilitating communication throughout the club.
+- Create meeting agendas and facilitate communication throughout the club.

 ### Vice President